SubstructureDek/algodao/README.md

 written against the Algorand sandbox running in release mode.
 Make sure the sandbox is running (`./sandbox start release`) and then set the `SANDBOX_DIR` environment variable either directly (`export SANDBOX_DIR=/path/to/sandbox`) or by adding it to a `.env` file in the current directly.

+To run the full end to end example, run `python -m algodao.scripts.end2end`.

 ## Features